 Required attributes Description

 ConfigFile Specifies the full path and name of the main configuration file for the Apache HTTP Server.

 Type and dimension: string-scalar

 Example: "/apache/server1/conf/httpd.conf"

-httpdDir Specifies the full path of directory to the the Apache HTTP Server executable.
+httpdDir Full path of the Apache HTTP Server binary file or full path of the directory in which the httpd binary file is located.

 Type and dimension: string-scalar

 Example: "/apache/server1/bin"

 ResLogLevel Controls the agent's logging detail for a specific instance of a resource.
 The values are:

 ■ ERROR: Logs error messages.

 ■ WARN: Logs error and warning messages.

 INFO: Logs error, warning, and informational messages.

-■ TRACE: Logs error, warning, informational, and trace messages.
+TRACE: Logs error, warning, informational, and trace messages.
 Trace logging is verbose.
 Use it for initial configuration or troubleshooting.

 Type and dimension: boolean-scalar

 Default: 0

 Example: "TRACE"